When someone must tell you Managing pregnancy and maternity

 • the expected week of the birth – to confirm this you can ask for a medical certificate, such as a 'MAT B1' form if they're more than 20 weeks pregnant

-• the date they want to start maternity leave – the earliest it can start is 11 weeks before the due date
+• when they want to start maternity leave – the earliest it can start is 11 weeks before the due date

 They must tell you this information no later than 15 weeks before the due date.